wardpeet-gatsby/willit.build/ANNOTATIONS.md

 ![Screenshot showing an info circle on a graph with a tooltip displaying "Gatsby 1.2.3 released", with some additional made-up information.](./docs/annotation-sample.png)

-An annotation is a tooltip that appears in the graph on a specific date to explain a large swing in the data, for one or multiple platforms.
+An annotation is a tooltip that appears in the graph on a specific date to explain a large swing in the data.
 These can be positive or negative.

 For example:

-- A critical outage caused Platform A's builds to slow for 8 hours
+- A critical outage caused builds to slow for 8 hours
 - An infrastructure improvement caused a noticeable improvement for image-heavy builds
 - version 1.2.3 of Gatsby improved speed across the board.